-Projects Office are currently working on the interior design of the Child and Adolescent Mental Health Services (CAMHS) Unit of Edinburgh’s new Royal Hospital for Sick Children (RHSC).
+Projects Office are currently working on the interior design of the Child and Adolescent Mental Health Services (CAMHS) Unit of Edinburgh’s new Royal Hospital for Children and Young People (RHCYP).

 HEALTH / INTERIOR / PUBLIC / YOUNG PEOPLE